zdravkov/kendo-docs/api/framework/datasource.md

 ### pageSize `Number`

-The number of data items which a single page of data contains.
+The number of data items per page.

 > The data source will page the data items client-side unless the [serverPaging](#configuration-serverPaging) option is set to `true`.